-For the FRS in NI some 4,080 addresses are selected meaning each address in the POINTER database has approximately a 1-in-210 chance of being selected for the survey.
+For the FRS in NI some 4,080 addresses are selected.
 Although the FRS Northern Ireland has completed surveys for around 2,000 households each year, areas of analysis where there are small sample sizes may require several years of data to be combined e.g. LGD data.